A Shoe-Testing Machine Called “The Beast”

 “An NFL player should not go pick a box off a shelf and put that shoe on,” Dr. Kent said.
 “There’s much more to it.”

 Helping Players Make Informed Choices

 Dr. Kent continuously shares his research findings with the NFL and the NFL Players Association, as well as the shoe companies so improvements can be made.

+The results of those tests are shared with NFL players, club equipment managers, and club medical, training, and coaching staffs to help inform equipment choices.
 A poster summarizing the results hangs in all 32 NFL club locker rooms.

 The NFL also uses new technology to help players choose a shoe that is the appropriate size and shape.
 The HP FitStation technology is now installed in all 32 NFL locker rooms to scan a player’s feet and identify the shoe models and sizes that best match him.